Pumpkin Cream Cold Brew

 - ⅓ cup heavy cream

-- 1 tablespoon sweetened condensed milk (or 1 tablespoon vanilla coffee syrup)
+- 1 tablespoon sweetened condensed milk - or use 1 tablespoon vanilla coffee syrup or brown sugar syrup

 - 1 tablespoon pumpkin puree